AnonymousAuthor6526/csa/README.md

 ![framework](/assets/fig1.pdf)

 This implementation includes evaluation and training code for CSA implemented in PyTorch.
-CSA is an out-of-domain adaptation method for 3D human body estimation, learning from unlabeled single view.
+CSA is an out-of-domain adaptation method for 3D human body estimation, which uses unlabeled monocular images to correct model bias prior to testing.

 ## Getting Started